 The Bothare are an ancient people, their roots lost in time and legend.
 They have no known homeland, though their oral tradition revolves around the fact that they once lived in a beautiful place that was lost generations ago.
-Now they focus on portable trades and prefer to travel rather than living sedendary lives, though this is at times less a choice than a necessity; if they settle in many countries in any numbers, they're soon driven out.
+Now they focus on portable trades and prefer to travel rather than living sedendary lives, though this is at times less of a choice than a necessity: if they settle in any numbers, they're soon driven out of many countries.
 Only the North Isles, Hytec and Euland give them welcome.
-In many places, they're treated as public nusiances.
+In many places they're treated as public nusiances.
 In Elluthia they're treated as vermin.
 Understandably, they perfer to keep moving.

 Known to outsiders as bothies or travelers, they are known for their abilities in entertainment, their knack for finding food even in the most desolate places, for their cunning and for their secrecy.
-The Bothare are often pejoratively called 'bothies' after the word 'bothy', a small ramshackle shack not designed to last, or intended to be torn down after a few nights.
+The Bothare are often pejoratively called 'bothies' after the word 'bothy', a word for a temporary shack build by vagrants.
 The Bothare hate this slur and its implications that they are dirty and incompetent.
 The people pride themselves on their personal cleanliness and their immaculate travelling homes.

 Their name for themselves means 'Children of Boti', their name for the Lord of the Sun.
-As children of the Sun, they carry both gifts and must abide by certian laws they believe the Sun taught them.
+As children of the Sun, they carry their founding spirit's gifts and must abide by certian laws they believe the Sun taught them.

 The Bothare are trained in specific trades as young people, but when their own works aren't wanted in an area they fall back on a handful of common skills: